paxport/whitelister/README.md

 * Docker
 * Google Cloud SDK with gcloud configured to use your default project

-# Build container and deploy to registry
+# Build container and deploy to google container registry

 ### Build
 `$ docker build --rm -t paxport-whitelister . `